ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ### Reorder Documentation in Resources

-Earlier, documentation was added after annotation attachments.
-Now the documentation needs to be added before the annotation attachment.
+In previous versions, documentation was added after annotation attachments.
+Now documentation should be added before the annotation attachment.

 Old syntax: